sigrons/mydealz_highlighter/readme.md

 5. Enable **Developer mode** by clicking the toggle switch in the top right corner.

 6. Click the **Load unpacked** button and select the folder where you unzipped the extension.

 7. The extension should now be loaded and active in your Chrome browser.

+## Installation Firefox

+1. Go to the [Releases](https://github.com/sigrons/mydealz_highlighter/releases) page of this repository.

+2. Download the latest `.zip` file from the releases.

+4. Open the Firefox browser and navigate to `about:addons`.

+6. Click the **cog icon**, click on **Install Ad-on From File...** and select the folder where you downloaded the extension to.

+7. The extension should now be loaded and active in your Chrome browser.